 Wearable & DIY Neurofeedback

 There is a cheaper alternative in the form of wearable neurofeedback devices like Muse or Melon.
 They give EEG feedback, albeit from only a few points on the head.
 This can be useful for learning how to meditate, but is otherwise limited.
 Versus or Emotiv Insight use more points on the head to collect EEG data and seem superior.
 Except for Muse, I don’t have personal experience with these devices.
 Most of them share a ‘one size fits all’ protocol – the training is not based on a qEEG evaluation of the individual brain.
+Also, these consumer devices use the less accurate dry electrodes for picking up the EEG signal.

 Yet another possibility is DIY neurofeedback – building or putting together your own gear.
 For that NeuroBB or OpenBCI may be good places to start.